 Coronado Springs Resort is a moderate resort at Walt Disney World.
 The resort is in the Animal Kingdom area.
-Coronado Springs opened in the summer of 1997 and is themed to ancient Mexico and the American southwest.
+Coronado Springs opened in the summer of 1997 and has a Spanish-Colonial theme.
 Like most of the moderate resorts, Coronado features sprawling grounds and many rooms.
 The resort is also Disney World’s most popular convention space.
-As of 2018, Coronado Springs is going through a few renovations that will make the resort even more convention friendly.
-We’ve stayed at Coronado Springs a few times over the years, this review will cover those experiences.
+In 2019, the resort opened a tower, Gran Destino, built off of the lobby to go along with the array of rooms throughout the grounds.
+In this post, we’ll review the hotel’s rooms and grounds along with breaking down if Coronado Springs is a good value.

 Part of the allure of Coronado Springs is the layout of the resort.
-Caribbean Beach Resort and Port Orleans are pleasant to stroll around but are very spread out and not mapped in a direct loop.
-Coronado Springs is still spread out but is all centered around a lovely lake in the middle.
-While the walk around the loop isn’t as picturesque as Port Orleans, the resort is still a nice walk with the lake as a central feature.
+Caribbean Beach Resort is pleasant to stroll around but is very spread out and not a direct loop.
+Coronado Springs is still spread out but is all centered around a lovely lake.
+While the walk around the loop isn’t as picturesque as Port Orleans, the resort is still a nice place to take a stroll.

 That’s a hotel bathroom.
-The flooring isn’t bad in here.
-I don’t have much else to say, it’s a generic hotel bathroom.
+I don’t have much else to say, it’s a pretty standard hotel bathroom.

 I find the room to be fairly bland.
-There is no decor that stands out and no ‘Disney touch’, if you will.
+Outside of the sweet Three Caballeros art there is no decor that stands out and no ‘Disney touch’, if you will.
 Of course, there isn’t anything wrong with the room either.
 This is still a better option than a few of the value resorts because of the larger room size.
-I just find this lacking.
+But the remodel didn’t do the room any favors from a personality standpoint.

 The amenities are where Coronado Springs really shines.
-First of all, the pool is one of the top-5 resort pools at Disney World.
-Called the Dig Site, this area features a fun slide, a cool pyramid theme to the pool, a gigantic hot tub, and a few fun, non-swimming areas.
+First of all, the pool is one of the best resort pools at Disney World.
+Called the Dig Site, this area features a fun slide, a cool pyramid, a gigantic hot tub, and a few fun, non-swimming areas.
 If swimming is a big deal to you (or your kids) then the Coronado Springs pool is one of the best options, especially at the cost it generally is.
 I’d give the Dig Site a slight advantage over the Caribbean Beach Resort pool but it’s close.

-Coronado Springs also offers one of the best food courts in Disney World called the Pepper Market.
+Coronado Springs also offers one of the best food courts in Disney World called El Mercado de Coronado.
 This is a counter-service location and they offer a wide variety of food.
 Here is a look at the menu.
-There’s also a nice bakery area that serves gelato around the corner from the food court.
-To go along with the excellent offerings here, there is also a lounge and full table-service restaurant.
-Coronado Springs has no shortage of good dining options and I’d definitely plan for a meal or two at Pepper Market if you are staying here.
+There’s also a nice bakery area that serves gelato and other goods around the corner from the food court.
+There’s also the Barcelona Lounge at the base of the new lobby.
+The lounge specializes in coffee as well as alcoholic drinks.

 The resort doesn’t have a bad location as far as bus transportation goes.
 As I stated, it is very close to Animal Kingdom and Blizzard Beach.
 The rest of the parks are a little further away but no more than a 20 minute bus ride.
+There are several stops throughout the resort for buses, the last of which being outside the lobby.
 We never had any issues in waiting for transportation either.

 As far as value goes, Coronado Springs is one of the cheaper moderate resorts.
 Prices typically range from $150-$220 depending on the time of year.
 As far as what it’s worth, I wouldn’t pay over $175 unless there were special circumstances.
 The amenities are nice but not on a deluxe level.
 And over $175 is near deluxe level to me.
 If you can find Coronado under $150 then I’d absolutely recommend it.

 Coronado Springs has average rooms that are made up for with amenities that the hotel offers.
 Unfortunately, I believe the resort is just barely missing the mark.
-The theme isn’t very memorable and there is no iconic landmark.
-All in all, it’s on-line with the other moderate resorts.
+The theme and architecture is nice but disrupted by the tower.
+All in all, it’s on par with the other moderate resorts.
 I prefer Port Orleans to Coronado but there isn’t a big gap.

 Overall Rating – 8/10